Myndex/apca-introduction/README.md

 # Corrected fork of apca-introduction, with comments

-User xi _(Tobias Bengfort)_ created a repo called _"apca-introduction"_ which unfortunately contains significant inaccuracies.
-This fork is intended to clarify, make corrections, and set the record straight.
-The corrected ***"The missing introduction to APCA"*** below was revised for accuracy only, with the intention of maintaining xi's original tone and simplicity.
-At the bottom is a rebuttal of certain statements he made.
+Tobias Bengfort (xi) created a repo called *"apca-introduction"* which contains significant inaccuracies about the APCA algorithm and its development context.
+This fork provides corrections and clarifications.
+The revised ***"The missing introduction to APCA"*** below corrects factual errors while maintaining the original document's tone and structure.
+Additional notes addressing specific claims are included at the bottom.

 -----
 # The missing introduction to APCA